ucldc/ingest_deploy/README.md

 #### 3.2. <a name="deepharvest">Harvest and process access files from Nuxeo ("deep harvesting")</a>

-The process pulls files from the "Main Content File" section in Nuxeo and formats them into access files for display in Calisphere.
-If you only need to pick up metadata changes in Nuxeo, skip this step.
-Here's what the process does:
+The process pulls files from the "Main Content File" section in Nuxeo and formats them into access files for display in Calisphere. **If you only need to pick up parent-level metadata changes in Nuxeo, skip the deep harvest step.** (If there are changes to complex object component metadata, you need to run the deep harvest step) Here's what the process does:

 1. It stashes a high quality copy of any associated media or text files on S3.
 These files appear on the object landing page, for interactive viewing:
 * If image, creates a zoomable jp2000 version and stash it on S3 for use with our IIIF-compatible Loris server.
 Tools used to convert the image include ImageMagick and Kakadu